The ligaments around the knee are strong. However, sometimes they can become injured.

 Can knee ligament injuries be prevented?

 Knee ligament injuries can be unpredictable and can affect anyone, including fit people who do a lot of sport.
 Exercising regularly is recommended.
 Building up the strength in the leg and hip muscles that help to support your knee joint (particularly your hamstring and quadriceps muscles) may help to reduce your chance of knee ligament injury.
 If you are not used to exercising regularly, you should start gently and gradually build up the frequency and intensity of your exercise.
-See separate leaflet called Physical Activity for Health for more details.
+See the separate leaflet called Physical Activity for Health for more details.

 During an exercise session, or if you are playing sport, make sure that you warm up at the start of your training.
 Warming up means 5-10 minutes of balance exercises and gradually increasing your activity.
 This increases the flow of blood to your muscles and helps to loosen up your joint movements.
 Warming up may also help to prevent injury.